geometor/euclid.geometor.com/pages/08.about/organization.md

 ---
 title: About
-subtitle: 'More on the Organization'
+subtitle: 'More on the people and mechanisms behind this project'
-author: /home
 content:
     items: '@self.children'
-    pagination: true
-    limit: 10
 taxonomy:
     photon:
 ---